Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Efficient Deflation Approaches for the Sampled JPAC Problem

+{}{Motivated by the above discussion and the NP-hardness of problem \eqref{csparse2}, we consider the convex approximation of problem \eqref{csparse2} as follows:} {}{The convexity of the objective function of problem \eqref{relax} follows directly from \cite[Section 3.2.5]{boyd}.}

-Compared to problem \eqref{csparse2}, the objective function of problem \eqref{relax} is continuous in $\bq,$ but {is} still nonsmooth.
-We give the subdifferential \cite{analysis} of the function $\left\|\max\left\{\bc_k-\bA_k\bq,\bm{0}\right\}\right\|_{2}$ in Proposition \ref{subgradient2}, which plays an important role in the following analysis and algorithm design.
+Compared to problem \eqref{csparse2}, the objective function of problem \eqref{relax} is continuous in $\bq$, but still nonsmooth.
+We give the subdifferential \cite{analysis} of the function $\left\|\max\left\{\bc_k-\bA_k\bq,\bm{0}\right\}\right\|_{2}$ in Proposition \ref{subgradient2}, which is important in the following analysis and algorithm design.
 The proof of Proposition \ref{subgradient2} is provided in Appendix \ref{app-1}.